Alex-Hunterz/PESU-IO/README.md

 # PESU-IO
-We had our first hadn-on session today.
+We had our first hands-on session today.
 We learnt how to make a page.